Submitting Samples for Histopathology

 - Your experimental needs may require thicker or thinner tissue sections than the standard; generally, this is easily accommodated.

-- Due to the fragile nature of cell monolayer membranes, our standard practice places two serial sections from the same blockper slide to ensure an acceptable section is captured.
+- Due to their fragile nature, standard sectioning practice for cell monolayer membranes is to place two serial sections from the same block per slide to ensure an acceptable section is captured.